nicolevasilevsky/nicolevasilevsky.github.io/cv.md

 **Ad hoc Reviewer:**

+- 2020  Accountability in Research
+- 2020-2021  Advances in Medical Education and Practice
-- Alternative Therapies in Health and Medicine
+- 2014  Alternative Therapies in Health and Medicine
+- 2020  Applied Sciences
+- 2018  Biodiversity
-- BMC Medical Informatics and Decision Making
+- 2017  BMC Medical Informatics and Decision Making
-- BMJ
+- 2015  BMJ
-- Database
+- 2016-present  Database
-- Diagnostics
+- 2018  Diagnostics
-- eLife
+- 2016  eLife
+- 2020-2021  F1000
+- 2021 Human Mutation
-- International Journal of Molecular Sciences
+- 2018  International Journal of Molecular Sciences
-- Journal of Clinical Epidemiology
+- 2017  Journal of Clinical Epidemiology
+- 2020  Journal of Diabetes Research
-- Mammalian Genome
+- 2015  Mammalian Genome
-- Methods of Information in Medicine
+- 2018  Methods of Information in Medicine
-- Nutrients
+- 2018-2019  Nutrients
-- PeerJ
+- 2016-2020  PeerJ
+- 2018  PLoS One Computational Biology
-- PLoS One
+- 2017  PLoS One
-- Science and Engineering Ethics
+- 2014-2019  Science and Engineering Ethics
+- 2021  Scientific Data
-- Abstract review for AMIA conference
+- 2019-2020  Abstract review for AMIA conference
-- NNLM Pacific Northwest Region (PNR) funding proposal review

 **Committees:**